Nuclei-Software/nuclei-sdk/doc/source/develop/buildsystem.rst

 * When using customized extensions such as Xxldsp/Xxldspn1x/Xxldspn2x/Xxldspn3x/Xxlcz, the isa string must be placed after all ``_z`` started isa strings, here is an legal string such as ``rv32imafd_zca_zcb_zcf_zcmp_zcmt_zba_zbb_zbc_zbs_zk_zks_xxlcz_xxldspn3x`` for rv32 with imafd + Zc + B + K + Xxldspn3x + Xxlcz

-* You need to handle this **ARCH_EXT** carefully, expecially using with demo_dsp demo since it will default search library match the whole arch name but you can pass **NMSIS_LIB_ARCH** variable in Makefile to choose your desired library arch.
+* You need to handle this **ARCH_EXT** carefully, expecially using with demo_dsp demo since it will default search library match the whole arch name but you can pass :ref:`develop_buildsystem_var_nmsis_lib_arch` variable in Makefile to choose your desired library arch.

+* LLVM Clang in Nuclei RISC-V Toolchain 2023.10 don't support ``Xxldsp`` and ``Xxlcz`` extension now, please take care.

-* When using Nuclei LLVM toolchain, the isa string order must be treat carefully, it is not handled very good when searching different multilib.
+* When using llvm clang compiler, the isa string order must be treat carefully, it is not handled very good when searching different multilib.

+* You can check prebuilt multilib for gcc and clang using ``riscv64-unknown-elf-gcc --print-multi-lib`` and ``riscv64-unknown-elf-clang --print-multi-lib``

 Here below are for using gcc 10 toolchain, you can use it like this below in old nuclei sdk release before 0.5.0.